-"The Company is planning for 86.96% Capacity enhancement in its upcoming expansion, this expansion is for exploring the existing product range as the company has gained the expertise in all the sections of products like pricing, market, production cost, etc. Further Company founds that there is a big market internationally for its product which it was previously not being able to touched due to constraint in its production capacity, Company's marketing personnel are trying to locate the sales opportunity to different states of the country which are still to explore.
-Further Company has also registered two brands viz.
-SONA BANGLA & SMVD (For further details of brand please refer page no. 116).
-Under these brand names we sell our Leno Bags and HDPE Tarpaulin, over which our Company has a good command in market.
+The Company is planning for 120% Capacity enhancement in its upcoming expansion, this expansion is for exploring the existing product range as the company has gained the expertise in all the sections of products like pricing, market, production cost, etc. Further Company founds that there is a big market internationally for its product which it was previously not being able to touched due to constraint in its production capacity, Company's marketing personnel are trying to locate the sales opportunity to different states of the country which are still to explore, further Company has also registered its Brand for few of its product over which it has a good command in market.
+Management team constantly works on reduction of cost wherever it is possible; Solar Panel installation is a part of strategy related to reduction of cost and improvement in pricing policy.